 You’ve done the hard work of creating a written budget.
-You’ve gone through a list of your expenses, charted where every dime of your paycheck goes and set goals that are both realistic and ambitious.
-There’s just one problem.
-You’re having a hard time sticking to your plan.
+You’ve gone through a list of your expenses, charted where every dime of your paycheck goes, and set realistic (but ambitious) goals.
+There’s just one problem – you’re having a hard time sticking to your plan.

-Sure, your budget sounds great in theory.
-Unfortunately, resisting the temptation to order that second drink, skip dinner with friends, or continue wearing frayed clothing doesn’t feel the same in the heat of the moment.
+Your budget sounds great in theory, but resisting the temptation to order that second drink, skip dinner with friends or continue wearing frayed clothing doesn’t feel the same in the heat of the moment.

-You can create a visualization board (or dream board) using different methods.
-One option is to literally cut photos out of magazines and tack them on a cork board.
+You can use different methods to create a visualization board.
+One option is to literally cut photos out of magazines and tack them onto a corkboard.
 Another is to use Pinterest to make a digital visualization board.

 The specific type of board you create doesn’t matter.
 The important thing is to create this visualization board to show you the reason why you want to stick to your budget.

-Regardless of what goal(s) you have, put them on your dream board and place it somewhere, you’ll see it frequently.
+Regardless of your specific goals, put them onto your dream board and place it somewhere you’ll see frequently.
 This provides a constant reminder of what you’re working toward.

 You’re highly unlikely to stick to a budget that’s too strict.
 Let yourself order that latte from time to time.
 Turn special treats or indulgences into a celebration.

 That doesn’t mean special treats have to be reserved only for big celebrations.
 It means the opposite.
-Every time you order a special treat, like that iced latte you love so much, the treat itself serves as a mini-celebration, even if there’s no special occasion happening.
+Every time you order a special treat, like that iced latte you love so much, the treat itself serves as a mini-celebration, even without a special occasion.

-By celebrating the treat itself, you’re honoring and enjoying that treat for what it is: a deviation from the norm that you enjoy because it’s special.
+By celebrating the treat itself, you’re honoring and enjoying that indulgence for what it is: a deviation from the norm that you enjoy because it’s special.